 Make sure you USE that bio space and make it work for you.
-No, simply putting your age, name, and your astrological sign is not going to cut it.
+No, simply putting your age, name, and astrological sign is not going to cut it.

 Make it immediately known what your business is about and how you can help your potential clients.

 Promoting a freebie lead magnet?
-Put a short blurb about it at the bottom of the bio and use a call to action to tell your followers to click your link in bio.
+Put a short blurb about it at the bottom of the bio and use a call to action to tell your followers to click your link in the bio.